-- A. All time limits for Milestones, if any, Substantial Completion, and completion and readiness for final payment as stated in the Contract Documents are of the essence of the Contract. - 4.02 Days to Achieve Substantial Completion and Final Payment - A. The Work will be substantially completed within 100 days after the date when the Contract Times commence to run as provided in Paragraph 2.03 of the General Conditions, and completed and ready for final payment in accordance with Paragraph 14.07 of the General Conditions within 120 days after the date when the Contract Times commence to run. - 4.03 Liquidated Damages - A. Contractor and Owner recognize that time is of the essence of this Agreement and that Owner will suffer financial loss if the Work is not completed within the times specified in Paragraph 4.02 above, plus any extensions thereof allowed in accordance with Article 12 of the General Conditions.
+A. All time limits for Milestones, if any, Substantial Completion, and completion and readiness for final payment as stated in the Contract Documents are of the essence of the Contract.

+4.02 Days to Achieve Substantial Completion and Final Payment

+A. The Work will be substantially completed within 100 days after the date when the Contract Times commence to run as provided in Paragraph 2.03 of the General Conditions, and completed and ready for final payment in accordance with Paragraph 14.07 of the General Conditions within 120 days after the date when the Contract Times commence to run.

+4.03 Liquidated Damages

+A. Contractor and Owner recognize that time is of the essence of this Agreement and that Owner will suffer financial loss if the Work is not completed within the times specified in Paragraph 4.02 above, plus any extensions thereof allowed in accordance with Article 12 of the General Conditions.
 The parties also recognize the delays, expense, and difficulties involved in proving in a legal or arbitration proceeding the actual loss suffered by Owner if the Work is not completed on time.
-Accordingly, instead of requiring any such proof, Owner and Contractor agree that as liquidated damages for delay (but not as a penalty), Contractor shall pay Owner an amount consistent with Section 8-10 of the FDOT Standard Specifications for each day that expires after the time specified in Paragraph 4.02 for Substantial Completion until the Work is substantially complete.
-After Substantial Completion, if Contractor shall neglect, refuse, or fail to complete the remaining Work within the Contract Time or any proper extension thereof granted by Owner, Contractor shall pay Owner an amount consistent with Section 8-10 of the FDOT Standard Specifications for each day that expires after the time specified in Paragraph 4.02 for completion and readiness for final payment until the Work is completed and ready for final payment. - 4.04 Correction Period/Warranty - A. The Correction Period specified in Paragraph 13.07 of the General Conditions is modified to require that all workmanship and materials furnished to complete this project shall be warranted for no less than a one-year period after the date of final acceptance.
+Accordingly, instead of requiring any such proof, Owner and Contractor agree that as liquidated damages for delay (but not as a penalty), Contractor shall pay Owner an amount consistent with Section 8-10 of the FDOT Standard Specifications for each day that expires after the time specified in Paragraph 4.02 for Substantial Complete the remaining Work within the Contract Time or any proper extension thereof granted by Owner, Contractor shall pay Owner an amount consistent with Section 8-10 of the FDOT Standard Specifications for each day that expires after the time specifications for each day that expires after the time specified in Paragraph 4.02 for Substantial Complete the remaining Work within the Contract Time or any proper extension thereof granted by Owner, Contractor shall pay Owner an amount consistent with Section 8-10 of the FDOT Standard Specifications for each day that expires after the time specified in Paragraph 4.02 for completion and readiness for final payment until the Work is completed and ready for final payment.

+4.04 Correction Period/Warranty

+A. The Correction Period specified in Paragraph 13.07 of the General Conditions is modified to require that all workmanship and materials furnished to complete this project shall be warranted for no less than a one-year period after the date of final acceptance.